-Discussion Lushushwane Sub-catchment Reaches Fish
+Discussion Lushushwane Sub-catchment Reaches

 A total of 24 indigenous fish species are expected to occur in this sub-catchment of which 18 species were recorded for the present survey, three species less than recorded during the 2015 IUCMA survey.
 Two species collected during the present survey were not recorded for the 2015 survey namely Amphilius uranoscopus and Marcusenius pongolensis.
 The species recorded during the 2015 survey but not collected during the 2019 survey are Awaous aeneofuscus, Enteromius paludinosus, Labeo molybdinus, Mesobola brevianalis and Petrocephalus wesselsi.
 To date a total of 23 species are recorded of the expected 24 species for this sub-catchment since the IUCMA surveys started.
 The most abundant fish species collected for the present survey is Chiloglanis anoterus with a relative abundance of 23.73% of the total number of fish collected.
-Oreochromis mossambicus was the most abundant species found during the 2015 survey with a relative abundance of 21.73% of the total number of fish species were recorded is also the furthest downstream site, W5LUSU-MALUN, where a total of 15 fish species was recorded.
+Oreochromis mossambicus was the most abundant species found during the 2015 survey with a relative abundance of 22.22% of the total number of fish collected.
+Two species of fish, Chiloglanis anoterus and Tilapia sparrmanii, were found at all of the sites done for this subcatchment.
+The site where the highest number of fish species were recorded is also the furthest downstream site, W5LUSU-MALUN, where a total of 15 fish species was recorded.
 The highest abundance of fish was recorded at this site where a CPUE of 6.79 fish caught per minute was recorded.
 No alien and invasive fish species was recorded to date in this sub-catchment.